IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 The purpose of ``makeLift`` and ``unstableMakeIsData`` will be explained later.

-Typically, writing a Plutus validator script for a smart contract involves four data types:
+Typically, writing a Plutus Tx validator script for a smart contract involves four data types:

 * **Contract parameters**.
-  These are properties of the contract that don't change.
+  These are fixed properties of the contract.
   In our example, it is the ``AuctionParams`` type, containing properties like seller and minimum bid.
 * **Datum**.
   This should be thought of as the state of the contract.
   Our example requires only one piece of state: the current highest bid, which we use the ``AuctionDatum`` type to represent.
 * **Redeemer**.
   This is the input to the contract that generates a new state.
-  In our example, it is the ``AuctionRedeemer`` type: one may either submit a new bid, or request to close the auction and pay out the winner and the seller.
+  In our example, it is the ``AuctionRedeemer`` type: one may either submit a new bid, or request to close the auction and pay out the winner and the seller, both of which lead to a new state of the auction.
 * **Script context**.
   This type contains the information of the transaction that the validator can inspect.
-  In our example, our validator verifies several conditions of the transaction; e.g., if it is a new bid, then it must be submitted before the auction's end time, and the previous highest bid must be refunded to the previous bidder.
+  In our example, our validator verifies several conditions of the transaction; e.g., if it is a new bid, then it must be submitted before the auction's end time, the previous highest bid must be refunded to the previous bidder, etc.

-  The script context type is fixed for each language version, e.g., for Plutus V2, it is ``PlutusLedgerApi.V2.Contexts.ScriptContext``.
+  The script context type is fixed for each Plutus language version, e.g., for Plutus V2, it is ``PlutusLedgerApi.V2.Contexts.ScriptContext``.

 .. note::
    When writing a Plutus validator using Plutus Tx, it is advisable to turn off Haskell's ``Prelude``.
-   Usage of most functions and methods in ``Prelude`` should be replaced by their counterparts in the ``PlutusTx`` library, e.g., ``PlutusTx.==``.
+   Usage of most functions and methods in ``Prelude`` should be replaced by their counterparts in the ``plutus-tx`` library, e.g., ``PlutusTx.Eq.==``.

 Main validator function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~